adh1s/FMNIST/README.md

 # FMNIST

-Implementation of a CNN classifier for F MNIST dataset.
+Implementation of a CNN classifier for the Fashion MNIST dataset.